rafluq/firos/doc/install/configuration-files.md

 from the green arrows, which happens automatically.

 You do not have to specify `publisher` and `subscriber` of all available topics or at all for a robot.
-Only specify the needed ones, which need to be displayed from/or need to obtain information on the Context-Broker
+Only specify the needed ones, which need to be displayed from/or need to obtain information on the Non-ROS-World

 ```json
 {